Indirect taxation

 B. Development

-VAT harmonisation has proceeded in various stages with a view to achieving transparency in intra-EU trade.
+VAT harmonisation has proceeded in various stages to achieve transparency in intra-EU trade.
 In 1970, the decision was taken to finance the European Economic Community from the Communities’ own resources (the Communities being the European Coal and Steel Community, the European Atomic Energy Community and the European Economic Community).
-These own resources were to include payments based on a proportion of VAT and obtained by applying a common rate of tax on a uniform basis of assessment.
+These resources were to include payments based on a proportion of VAT and obtained by applying a standard tax rate on a uniform basis of assessment.
 The VAT Directive (Directive 2006/112/EC), adopted in 2007, codifies these amendments in a single piece of legislation.

 In 1985, the Commission published a white paper on completing the internal market (COM(1985)0310), Part III of which concerned the removal of fiscal barriers.
 The need for action in the field of VAT arose from the ‘destination principle’.